jakosv/kza/README.md

 # Kolmogorov-Zurbenko Adaptive Filter

 ## Pybind11 installation
-To build this project pybind11 is needed
+To build python module pybind11 is needed

 If you dont want to provide pybind11 path in CMakeLists.txt, you can install it globaly with:
 ```console